openshift/enhancements/enhancements/baremetal/ztp-metal3.md

 #### Support Procedures

-- The `image-customization-controller` logs will be the central place to triage issues related to image building.
+- The new controller logs will be the central place to triage issues related to image building.
 Such issues will be highlighted by a failure condition on the `PreprovisioningImage` resource.
 - The Ironic ramdisk logs (published via a special container